smintio/Portals-ComponentFramework-Interfaces/ComponentFramework/Interfaces/IAssets.md

 Description
 ===========

-Assets represents images, video, documents and others on the user interface.
+An asset is usually a file-based record, such as an image, a video or a document.
+Assets also can be composed of other assets (composable assets).

-The management of assets within a Smint.io Portal is organized into distinct methods groups, each represented by its own interface.
-These interfaces encapsulate specific functionalities related to reading, searching, downloading assets.
+All asset-related functionality within the Smint.io Portal component framework is grouped into different data adapter interfaces.
+These different data adapter interfaces encapsulate specific functionalities related to reading, searching, downloading assets.

-At the top level, the `IAssets` interface serves as the parent interface, inheriting all other assets-related interfaces.
+At the top level, the `IAssets` data adapter interface serves as the parent data adapter interface, inheriting all other more specific asset-related data adapter interfaces.

 All method outcomes are processed asynchronously and wrapped in a background task.

 For more information on how background tasks are handled in Smint.io, please refer to the [background tasks documentation](../../BackgroundTasks/Endpoints/GetReadme.md).

 To maintain brevity, we will solely specify which methods are either long-running or immediately executed.

-# IAssets Interface
+# IAssets

-The `IAssets` interface provides methods to access assets in Smint.io Portals.
+The `IAssets` data adapter interface provides methods to access assets in Smint.io Portals.

 ## Child Interfaces

-- [IAssetsRead](#IAssetsRead-Interface): Interface for reading assets.
+- [IAssetsRead](#IAssetsRead-Interface): Data adapter interface for reading assets.
-- [IAssetsSearch](#IAssetsSearch-Interface): Interface for searching assets.
+- [IAssetsSearch](#IAssetsSearch-Interface): Data adapter interface for searching assets.
-- [IAssetsReadRandom](#IAssetsReadRandom-Interface): Interface for reading assets randomly.
+- [IAssetsReadRandom](#IAssetsReadRandom-Interface): Data adapter interface for reading assets randomly.

 ---

-## IAssetsRead Interface
+## IAssetsRead

-The `IAssetsRead` interface provides methods for reading assets.
+The `IAssetsRead` data adapter interface provides methods for reading assets.

 Methods are only available when `Query asset details` permission is granted.